Alfresco/docs-alfresco/insight-engine/latest/config/security/index.md

     />
     ```

-2. Copy the keystore and truststore files you created in [Generating secure keys for SSL communication](generate-keys-ssl.md) to the machine that's running the repository.
+2. Copy the keystore and truststore files you created in [Generating secure keys for ssl communication]({% link insight-engine/latest/config//keys.index.md %}#Generating-secure-keys-for-ssl-communication) to the machine that's running the repository.

 3. Set the parameters in the connector, replacing the `xxxxxxx` and `yyyyy` values.

-4. Make sure that the following property is added to the TOMCAT\_HOME>/shared/classes/alfresco-global.properties file:
+4. Make sure that the following property is added to the TOMCAT_HOME>/shared/classes/alfresco-global.properties file:

     ```bash
     solr.secureComms=https